Lecture: Modeling, Simulation, and Optimization

 Curriculum Presence Study at home Credits

-The lecture can be used as a Pflichtmodul in I bachelor Mathematikingenieur and III master Computational Methods for Engineering and as Wahlpflichtmodul in I master Mathematics.
-In III, also other master curriculae like Kybernetik are possible if they also need 5 CP.
+The lecture can be used as a Pflichtmodul in BMI Bachelor Mathematikingenieur and CoME Master Computational Methods for Engineering and as Wahlpflichtmodul in MM Master Mathematics.
+In CoME, also other Master curriculae like Kybernetik are possible if they also need 5 CP.

 Contents